Fort Battleford

 Its location near the confluence of the North Saskatchewan and the Battle rivers offered access to fresh water, as it was many years before an on-site well was made available; and offered an alternative means of transportation to the Red River cart.
 As the site was on a plateau, the fort was easily defensible, and offered clear lines of sight for the surrounding area and to Government Ridge – thus providing warning against possible attacks.
-The fort sheltered around 500 people, and they helped to fortify Battleford.
+The fort sheltered around 500 people, and it helped protect the settlement of Battleford.

-Battleford being designated capital of the North-West Territories played a substantial role in the decision to locate the fort there.
-The government's belief was that the presence of the NWMP would act as a civilizing influence on the First Nations in the area and help them to transition from their nomadic lifestyle to a more stationary one, modelled on European societies.
-They also hoped that the NWMP would assist settlers in their homesteading efforts and their presence in the area would encourage the people to respect the law.
+Battleford was the capital of the North-West Territories and that played a substantial role in the decision to locate the fort there.
+The government's believed the presence of the NWMP would act as a civilizing influence on the First Nations in the area and would help them to transition from their nomadic lifestyle to a stationary one modelled on European societies.
+It also hoped the NWMP would assist settlers in their homesteading efforts and that their presence in the area would encourage the people to respect the law.

-The difficulties that had plagued Native American–government relations in the United States, along with the high Aboriginal population in the Battleford area, further prompted the federal government to establish a strong NWMP presence.
+The difficulties that had plagued Native American–government relations in the United States, along with the high Aboriginal population in the Battleford area, prompted the federal government to establish a strong NWMP presence.
 Both the Canadian government and the First Nations were quite aware of what had transpired south of the "Medicine Line" and sought to follow a different path.

-The original Canadian Pacific Railway route was also to pass through Battleford, along the Qu'Appelle route, but it was eventually built on a more southerly route, which resulted in the moving of the capital of the North-West Territories from Battleford to Regina, then known as Pile o' Bones.
+Originally, the Canadian Pacific Railway route was planned to pass through Battleford, along the Qu'Appelle route, but the railway was eventually built on a southerly route.
+This resulted in the capital of the North-West Territories moving from Battleford to Regina, which was then known as Pile of Bones.